Benefits & Advantages

 Kurz Hall is the Honors residence facility on campus.
 This hall is located in a prominent area of campus, near the Student Recreation Center (SRC), the Ville Grill Dining Complex, and a short walk from the University Library and many academic buildings.
 Honors housing provides you with the opportunity to live in an environment that supports the academic, social, and personal development of Honors students.
 Our goal is to foster a stronger sense of community within the program, while also encouraging academic success.
 Honors students are not required to live in Kurz Hall but may wish to do so.

-Living Learning Communities (LLCs) are academic and residential communities dedicated to a specific theme that creates purposeful links among academic, residential and social components of the college experience.
+Living Learning Communities (LLCs) are academic and residential communities dedicated to a theme (in this case: Honors) that creates purposeful links among academic, residential and social components of the college experience.
 First-year Honors students are encouraged to participate in the Honors LLC, located in Kurz Hall.
 Please visit the Honors Living/Learning Community page for full descriptions of the Honors LLCs located in Kurz Hall.

 Space is limited in Kurz Hall, so if you are interested, please visit the university's Housing page for more information.